olekuz/tyk-docs/tyk-docs/content/tyk-cloud/account-&-billing/account-&-billing.md

 url: "/tyk-cloud/account-billing"
 ---

+## Introduction

+This page explains the Tyk Cloud account types and addons, so that you can build the perfect package to meet your needs.

 ## Our Plans

 Our plans cover every use case scenario, from a free trial, to a global enterprise ready plan.
 You can also purchase addons to increase your functionality.